-side of mathematical logic is a well-established idea.
-Over the past decades, computability theory has been applied to a wide array of mathematical disciplines, and computability theoretic concepts have found applications in other formal subjects, such as theoretical computer science, economics, and linguistics (see, e.g., [13, 14, 15]).
+The application of computability theoretic tools outside of mathematical logic is a well-established idea.
+Over the past decades, computability theory has been applied to a wide array of mathematical disciplines, and computability theoretic concepts have found applications in other formal subjects, such as theoretical computer science, economics, and linguistics (see, e.g., [14, 15, 16]).